Jessicavazm/JessicaVaz_T3A1/README.md

     console.log(age); // 30

 #### Object.assign() and ...Spread operator.
-This method merges two objects into a new one and it can also create shallow copies.
+This method merges two objects into a new one, and it can also create shallow copies.

     Merging example: